roryprimrose/ModelBuilder/README.md

 ### Custom value sources

 When the built-in data does not produce what your model needs, register a custom value source.
-A value source is an `IValueSource<T>` that produces a `T` for a member or root; the simplest way to supply one is `DelegateValueSource<T>` wrapping a lambda.
+A value source is an `IValueSource<T>` that produces a `T` for a build target (a constructor parameter or settable member) or a root; the simplest way to supply one is `DelegateValueSource<T>` wrapping a lambda.
 A registered source takes precedence over the built-in sources.

 Register a source **by type** to control every value of that type: